microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-list-mailfolders.md

 ## Response

-If successful, this method returns a `200 OK` response code and collection of [mailFolder](../resources/mailfolder.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [mailFolder](../resources/mailfolder.md) objects in the response body.
 ## Example
 ##### Request
 Here is an example of the request.